DjoCoding/regex/README.md

 # Now
-regex is able to lex, parse, compile regular expressions into <a href="https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton">NFAs</a> and use <a href="https://graphviz.org/">graphviz</a> for automaton visualization.
+regex is able to lex, parse, compile regular expressions into <a href="https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton">NFAs</a> and use <a href="https://graphviz.org/">graphviz</a> for automaton visualization. it can also check if a string matches a regex or not.

 # Examples
 ```regex: "a+b"```